 Thomas Hoyt Bryant, known to family and friends as “Slim,” met Perry Bechtel in Atlanta 1929.
 “I heard your record, ‘Wabash Blues,’ and I want to play it just like that,” he declared.
 “I can teach you that in 30 minutes,” the older man responded.
 “But if you want to play ’em all like that, you gotta take lessons.”
 That conversation changed Slim Bryant’s life – and the nature of country guitar.

-This December 7, Bryant will turn 100.
+In December 7, 2008, Bryant will be 100.
 Widely credited as the first country guitarist to infuse jazz and pop harmonies into the music, he’s the last living link between pre-World-War-II country music and the 21st century.
 In a performing career lasting nearly 30 years, he worked with two country icons in fiddler Clayton McMichen and singer Jimmie Rodgers, father of modern country music.
 Later, leading his own band in Pittsburgh, Bryant made broadcast history and became a regional institution.
 When that ended, he left a lasting impact teaching guitar to generations of Pittsburghers into the 21st century.
 Residing in the modest home he bought nearly 60 years ago in the suburb of Dormont, he remains healthy and lucid, a result of physical and mental calisthenics – and a mother who lived to be 104!

 Little about Bryant fits conventional wisdom about early country performers.
 A product of the “New South,” he was born in Atlanta, the eldest child of Posey Bryant, an electrician who enjoyed old-time fiddling.
 Posey’s wife, Auroria, wrote poetry and played guitar in the formal parlor style popular in the late 19th century.
 “She sang and played (songs like), ‘In the Baggage Coach Ahead,’ a little bit of ‘Spanish Fandango’,” he says.
 Jim Scott, a black man who delivered ice to their home, also impressed Slim when he’d take a break, play Auroria’s guitar and, according to Slim, sing “whatever came into this head.”

 Slim worked out his first guitar chords himself.
 “I got them from listening to records.
 We didn’t have a record player,” he says.
-“But the people across the street did.”
+“But the people across the street did.

 After graduating high school in 1926, he seemed destined to follow his dad into an electrical career, working as an estimator for the Georgia Electric Company and spending his nights studying electrical engineering at Georgia Tech, all the while absorbing music through records and the rising medium of radio.
 Nick Lucas, the singer and guitarist known for the original hit recording of “Tip Toe Through The Tulips,” became his first guitar hero.
 Seeing him perform in Atlanta, playing a steel-string Gibson revealed to Bryant the full potential of the guitar.
 “I never heard anybody who could sing and then play a chorus,” he declares.
 “I liked his playing when he played a solo.
 It wasn’t real complicated or anything, but it was first.”
 His second hero is less surprising.
 “For one-string stuff, I loved Eddie Lang.
 He was great.
 Too bad he died at such a young age, but he had a great influence on me.
 I learned his jazz tunes and played ’em on the radio.
 Of course, there were other people, but those two were the basic guys I was influenced by.”